-This four year program combines nursing courses and general education.
-Students can expect to take courses such as pathophysiology, health assessment, nutrition for healthcare, the aging adult and adult health nursing.
+This 4-year program combines nursing courses and general education.
+Students can expect to take introductory nursing courses in the beginning and more experiential courses as the years progress.
 At the culmination of the degree, students will complete a senior practicum and capstone project.
+There are traditional, accelerated, and RN-to-BSN track options.
 Graduates are prepared to sit for the NCLEX.

 Master of Science in Nursing - Family Nurse Practitioner

 The master's program at Belmont is meant for those students with a bachelor's degree in nursing.
 The curriculum has core courses in addition to specialization classes in the student's area of focus.
 Students who go to school full time can complete the master's program in one year; those who attend part time will finish in two years.
 Common coursework includes statistics, primary healthcare, theoretical foundations and pharmacology

 The Doctor of Nursing Practice (DNP) is a terminal clinical practice degree building upon a master's degree education.
 Belmont also offers a BSN-to-DNP option.
 Graduates can become leaders in the field of clinical healthcare.
 Topics of study may include foundations of clinical scholarship, health care policy, health care finance, biostatistics and evaluation of health care outcomes.